jhondrheydacudao/draco-daemon_v2/README.md

 `npm install`

 3. Configure HydraDAEMON:
 - Get your Panel's access key from the Hydra panel's config.json file and set it as 'remoteKey'.
-Do the same for the other way, set your Aird access key and configure it on the Panel.
+Do the same for the other way, set your HydraDaemon access key and configure it on the Panel.

 4. Start the Daemon:
 `node . # or use pm2 to keep it online`